-FREMONT, Calif. — The Fremont City Council is currently considering a proposal in which residents of the Niles District — including a large number of Indian Americans — will be pitted against the growing number of homeless people here.
+FREMONT, Calif. — The Fremont City Council is currently considering a proposal in which residents of the Niles District — including a large number of Indian Americans — will be pitted against a proposed navigation center here to house the growing number of homeless people.

 Similar centers on which this project is modeled, aim to provide comprehensive services to its participants, such as onsite health and wellness resources; employment assistance; and substance abuse counseling.
 After a participant leaves the program and transitions into stable housing, he or she would receive follow-up support services for six to nine months.